r-raymond/nixos-mailserver/README.md

 ### C) Test your Setup

 Write an email to your aunt (who has been waiting for your reply far too long), and sign up for some of the finest newsletters the Internet has.
+Maybe you want to sign up for the [SNM Announcement List](https://www.freelists.org/list/snm)?

 Besides that, you can send an email to [mail-tester.com](https://www.mail-tester.com/) and see how you score, and let [mxtoolbox.com](http://mxtoolbox.com/) take a look at your setup, but if you followed